 From the end of 2009 to the beginning of 2010 a major Toyota recall was initiated for three separate but related problems with their automobiles.
 The first two recalls, facilitated by the National Highway Traffic Safety Administration (NHTSA), were intended to address a large number of reports about unintended acceleration in some of the their vehicles.

-The November 2, 2009 Toyota recall focussed on the drivers side floor matt that reportedly trapped the acceleration pedal.
+The November 2, 2009 Toyota recall focused on the driver's side floor matt that reportedly trapped the acceleration pedal.

-On January 21, 2010, the second recall focussed on mechanical failures leading to the sticking of the acceleration pedals.
+On January 21, 2010, the second recall focused on mechanical failures leading to the sticking of the acceleration pedals.

 A third Toyota recall was initiated in February 2010 to address problems related to the anti-lock breaking system.